-Research Themes & Current Projects
+Research Perspectives & Current Projects

-Evolution, cognition and culture:
+Evolution, cognition and culture

-Natural selection resulted in the development of highly specific capacities and motivations in human minds, specialized in handling different adaptive problems, e.g. face-recognition, building social coalitions, the selection of high-fitness mates, the optimization of foraging, etc. This perspective has revolutionized the study of anthropological issues such as religious concepts, morality, parenting, ethnicity, kinship and many other domains.
+Natural selection resulted in the development of highly specific capacities and motivations in human minds, specialized in handling different adaptive problems, e.g. face-recognition, building social coalitions, the selection of high-fitness mates, the optimization of foraging, etc. This evolutionary psychology perspective has revolutionized the study of anthropological issues such as religious concepts, morality, parenting, ethnicity, kinship and many other domains.

 Representations that we call “cultural” are those that similar occur with roughly content in other minds among people of a particular group, after many episodes of communication between individuals.
 How communication can have non-entropic effects is the question addressed by cultural transmission models.

 To find out more about evolutionary psychology in general, see a Primer.
 For applications to human cultures, see this book.